In rare address, Iran's supreme leader praises strikes on U.S. bases

 “The enemy became so happy with the unintentional downing of the plane because they had thought that they found a pretext to destroy Iran’s image, but they will certainly fail,” he told the crowds.

-The last time Khamenei, who has the final say on major decisions in Iran, spoke at the service was to mark the annual 10 days of celebrations that mark the 1979 revolution that overthrew Shah Mohammad Reza Pahlavi.
+The last time Khamenei, who has the final say on major decisions in Iran, spoke at Friday prayers was eight years ago at a service to mark the 1979 revolution that overthrew Shah Mohammad Reza Pahlavi.

 Now Iran is reeling from the death of Soleimani, who was killed when a U.S. drone targeted his motorcade in Baghdad on Jan.
 3. Less than a week later, Iran launched a barrage of ballistic missiles targeting U.S. troops in Iraq.
 Nobody was killed in the attack but it ramped up tensions with the U.S.